Camerooooon/nwsd/README.md

 lat = 36.974117 # The latitute to check
 lon = -122.030792 # The longitude to check
 detailed_notification = false # If notifications will contain alert description instead of headline
-# notification_icon_path = "/usr/share/icons/someicon.svg" # The notification icon path or comment out to use Papirus notifications
+# notification_icon_path = "/usr/share/icons/someicon.svg" # The notification icon path or comment out to use Papirus-Dark icons
 user_agent = "nwsd notification app (https://github.com/Camerooooon/nwsd)"
 ```

+#### Notification Icons

+If you have the papirus-dark icons installed nwsd will by default change the alert icon based on the weather alert.
+Otherwise you can specify a custom `notification_icon_path` that will override this default behavior.
+If you want to see which alerts correspond with which icons see the `get_icon_for_event` function in [weather.rs](https://github.com/Camerooooon/nwsd/blob/main/src/weather/weather.rs#L216)

 #### User Agent